 UAE restructures government, seeking more agility as it deals with coronavirus impact

-The United Arab Emirates announced a broad government restructuring on Sunday, merging government entities and appointing new economy and industry ministers, and giving it a year to achieve new targets.
+The United Arab Emirates announced a broad government restructuring on Sunday for more "agile and swift" decision-making following the coronavirus pandemic, merging government entities and appointing new economy and industry ministers.

-A source familiar with the matter said al-Jaber would retain his post as ADNOC chief executive.
-The changes are being made to help the country deal with the impact of the coronavirus pandemic, Sheikh Mohammed said last month when plans to restructure were first announced.
+The energy and infrastructure ministries were merged under a single portfolio to be headed by current energy minister Suhail Al Mazrouei.
+An ADNOC spokesperson said al-Jaber would retain his post as ADNOC chief executive.

+"The aim ... is a government that can more quickly make decisions and deal with changes and more adeptly seize opportunities in dealing with this new stage in our history; a swift and agile government," Sheikh Mohammed said.
+He gave it a year to achieve priority targets for the country, which is the region's business, trade and tourism hub.

-Changes include abolishing half of government service centers and converting them to digital platforms within two years and merging around half of federal agencies with each other or within ministries.
-Sheikh Mohammed, also the ruler of Dubai emirate, said the changes would speed up decision making and make the government more responsive to change.
+Changes include abolishing half of government service centers and converting them to digital platforms within two years and merging around half of federal agencies.
+The Federal Water and Electricity Authority, Emirates Post, Emirates General Transport Corp, and Emirates Real Estate Corp were placed under the Emirates Investment Authority.

+The economy ministry got two ministers of state -- Ahmed Belhoul for business and small and medium enterprises, and Thani al-Zeyoudi for foreign trade.
+Omar al-Olama was named minister of state for digital economy and artificial intelligence.
+"The future working environment in medicine, education and trade will change dramatically and we aim to be at the forefront of these changes," Sheikh Mohammed said.

+In June, the central bank forecast that the oil-exporting country's economy would likely contract by 3.6% this year due to the coronavirus pandemic.
+The non-oil private sector grew in June for the first time this year, emerging from months of contraction as coronavirus restrictions were lifted.

 - READ MORE ON: